goravel/docs/the-basics/validation.md

 err := validator.Bind(&user)
 ```

-2. The incoming data is automatically bound to the form when you are use request for validation:
+2. The incoming data is automatically bound to the form when you use request for validation:

 ```go
 var storePost requests.StorePostRequest